tatango/software-engineer-technical-challenge/README.md

 - you need to share your entire screen
 - you are allowed to ask as many questions as you'd like
-- you are allowed to
+- you are allowed to use any resource you'd normally use during regular work such as Google, StackOverflow, AI, etc